lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 4/7 File Output.md

 }
 ````

 The above snippet shows two different ways of writing information to a file.
+Use the editor on the right to view the contents of the file.
+Manipulate the `String` s and run the program again to view the changes to the file.
+Try creating different files to write to.